Chuafavang/Modelling-and-Simulation-of-Belief-System-Dynamics-on-Influence-Networks/README.md

 1. MainConstantW.m is for opinion simulations in static social inflence network
 2. MainDynamicW.m is for opinion simulation in time-varying network

+The "matrices" folder contains files used to create corresponding matrices and plots.